 The agricultural business is particularly interested in soil moisture, temperature, and electrical conductivity (EC).
 Sensors that transmit soil moisture, temperature, and electrical conductivity (EC) data wirelessly over LoRaWAN might considerably improve soil monitoring and data processing.

-- Soil moisture sensor.
-Determining the soil’s moisture level before irrigating a given region can save up to 40% of water, making irrigation more efficient.
+Soil moisture sensors: Determining the soil’s moisture level before irrigating a given region can save up to 40% of water, making irrigation more efficient.

 This is how a LoRaWAN soil moisture sensor system application might operate:

-- Sensor data is collected from the field using LoRaWAN Gateways.
-The sensor’s unique identifier is linked to the sensor’s data.
-Data collection and processing may be automated without the introduction of error-prone tasks like manually recording data.
+Sensor data is collected from the field using LoRaWAN gateways.
+Each sensor’s unique identifier is linked to its data.
+Data collection and processing are automated, eliminating error-prone manual recording.

-- Water and fertilizer requirements may be broken down by field area, and the system will determine how much water and nutrients it needs to provide to each region in order to achieve optimal development.
+Water and fertilizer requirements may be broken down by field area.
+The system determines how much water and nutrients to provide to each region to achieve optimal development.

-- The irrigation equipment will supply the crops and plants with the appropriate amount of supplies based on the processing system’s predetermined regions.
+The irrigation equipment then supplies the crops and plants with the appropriate amounts based on the processing system’s predefined zones.

 Wireless sensors can considerably improve crop and plant growth in the farming business.
 Using a LoRaWAN soil moisture sensor system has the following advantages: